 - 1. Recovery and redeployment of ATLAS moorings along 23°W at 4°N, 11.5°N and 20.5°N, 23°W and 20°N, 38°W. Recovery and redeployment of one TFlex mooring at 20°N 38°W. - 2.
-Repair Atlas mooring at equator, 23W if necessary and time allows. - 3.
-Hydrophone recovery and redeployment at 20°N 39°W, 5°N 23°W. Hydrophone deployment at 7°N 42°W. - 4.
+Repair Atlas mooring at equator, 23W if necessary and time allows.

+- 3. Hydrophone recovery and redeployment at 20°N 39°W, 5°N 23°W. Hydrophone deployment at 7°N 42°W. - 4.
 CTD profiles along 23°W and at the Atlas mooring locations.
 CTD casts will include the CTD unit and a Rosette sampler with 12 bottles.
 The 48 station locations to 1500 m.
 The cast rate is about 60m/min, or shallower in the vicinity of Cape Verde are listed in Appendix H. We will require a package tracking system and display for the CTD operations (Knudsen/Bathy2000). - 5.
 Salinity of the water samples collected with the bottles on the CTD rosette. - 6.
 Underway CTD will be tested throughout the cruise.
-No adjustment of the cruising speed is required.

-- 7. Dissolved oxygen concentration in the water samples collected with the bottles. - 8.
+No adjustment of the cruising speed is required. - 7.
+Dissolved oxygen concentration in the water samples collected with the bottles. - 8.
 Continuous recording of ship mounted ADCP data. - 9.
 Heading data from both the gyro compass system and the GPS system for comparison of heading quality for the gyro compass system. - 10.
 Continuous recording of Thermosalinograph (TSG). - 11.
-Continuous recording of SeaBeam EM122 bathymetry requested (with help from ship science technician) - 12.
-Lidar wind observations (UM) - 13.
-Lidar aerosol and wind observations (NCAS) - 14.
-Sun photometers - 15.
-Tropospheric profiles of pressure, temperature, humidity and wind from launching of 126Vaisala RS92 radiosondes during Suomi NPP CrIMSS, MetOp IASI and Aqua AIRS overpasses.
-They will be launched with small (200 g) balloons at locations along the trackline specified by the Chief Scientist. - 16.
-Ozone profiles from launching of 20 ozonesondes during MetOp and Aqua overpasses.
-Theywill be launched with large (1200 g) balloons at locations along the trackline specified by the Chief Scientist. - 17.
-Laser particle counters - 18.
-Ceilometer (ESRL) - 19.
-Launching of up to 200 XBTs - 20.
-Deployment of 8 Argo floats along the trackline specified by the Chief Scientist.
+Continuous recording of Kongsberg EM122 bathymetry requested (with help from ship science technician) - 12.
+Lidar aerosol and wind observations (NCAS) - 13.
+Sun photometer measurements (NCAS) - 14.
+Tropospheric profiles of pressure, temperature, humidity and wind from launching of approximately 12 Vaisala RS92 radiosondes during Suomi NPP CrIMSS and MetOp IASI overpasses.
+They will be launched with small (200 g) balloons at locations along the trackline specified by the Chief Scientist.
+(NCAS) - 15.
+Ozone profiles from launching of 20 ozonesondes during Suomi NPP and MetOp overpasses.
+They will be launched with large (1200 g) balloons at locations along the trackline specified by the Chief Scientist.
+(NCAS) - 16.
+Laser particle counters (NCAS) - 17.
+Ceilometer (ESRL) - 18.
+Launching of about to 200 XBTs - 19.
+Deployment of Argo floats along the trackline specified by the Chief Scientist.
+No slow-down or stop is required. - 20.
+Deployment of 15 surface drifters along the trackline specified by the Chief Scientist.
 No slow-down or stop is required. - 21.
-Deployment of 15 surface driftersalong the trackline specified by the Chief Scientist.
-No slowdown or stop is required. - 22.
-Marine Atmospheric Emitted Radiance Interferometer (M-AERI) (an infrared Fourier transform spectrometer (FTS)) to measure uplooking and downlooking spectral radiances, marine boundary layer profiles of temperature and water vapor, and skin SST (UM) - 23.
-Broadband pyranometers and pyrgeometers to measure downwelling solar (visible) and terrestrial (infrared) radiation - 24.
-Trace gas measurements - 25.
-Aerobiological sampling - 26.
-Sequential high-volume aerosol sampler (Partisol) - 27.
-Low-volume bulk sampler (for fungi and chemical analysis) - D. Dive Plan
+Broadband pyranometers and pyrgeometers to measure downwelling solar (visible) and terrestrial (infrared) radiation (NCAS) - 22.
+Ambient trace gas (O3, CO, SO2, NOx, VOC, CH4) measurements (NCAS) - 23.
+Aerobiological sampling (NCAS) - 24.
+Partiosol 2025 Sequential high-volume aerosol sampler (NCAS) - 25.
+Low-volume bulk sampler for fungi and chemical analysis (NCAS) - 26.
+Scanning Mobility Particle Sizer (NCAS) - 27.
+Aerosol Particle Sizer (NCAS)